 The enmities and alliances of the gods particularly between brothers Hades, Poseidon and Zeus are much clearer, too, giving the new film a narrative shape the audience can follow and engage with.

-A lot of criticism has been aimed at W.A’s own Sam Worthington.
-The ‘substance’ of the complaint seems to be: ‘We don’t find Sam’s Rockingham Bogan portrayal of the heroic Perseus very convincing”.
+Some criticism has been aimed at Western Australia’s own Sam Worthington.
+The complaint seems to be: “We don’t find Sam’s Rockingham Bogan portrayal of the heroic Perseus very convincing”.
 To which I say, ‘meh’.
-Pretty sure that had Zeus and Hades existed they wouldn’t have sounded as though they were trained by the Royal Shakespeare Company and would probably have expressed themselves in ancient Greek.
-As with his lead role in AVATAR, I think Worthington proves himself, yet again to be a capable Hollywood action hero.
+Pretty sure that had Zeus and Hades existed, they wouldn’t have sounded as though they were trained by the Royal Shakespeare Company.
+As with his lead role in AVATAR, I think Worthington proves himself, yet again, to be a capable Hollywood action hero.

-Neeson, Fiennes and Mikkelsen are also very good.
+Neeson, Fiennes and Mads Mikkelsen are also very good.
 The usual chilliness of Fiennes is perfect for the put upon and ambitious Hades.
-Sadly, the role of Andromeda isn’t very rewarding for Alexa Davalos and the main female role is taken by Gemma Arterton as the demi-god Io.
-The curly-lipped Arterton is about to be seen in a similarly mythic role in the new PRINCE OF PERSIA movie.
+Sadly, the role of Andromeda isn’t very rewarding for Alexa Davalos.
+The main female role is taken by Gemma Arterton as the demi-god Io; she has a similarly mythic role in the new PRINCE OF PERSIA movie.

-Clocking in at 118 minutes, this film is a swift journey through the world of classic Greek myth.
-Some of the details of the world of man, demi-god and god are hashed up to make the story play for modern audiences, but the cruelty, capriciousness and compassion that always make the gods on Olympus understandable from a human point of view, are still an important part of this tale.
+Clocking in at 118 minutes, this is a swift journey through the world of classic Greek myth.
+Some of the details of the world of man, demi-god and god are hashed up to make the story play for modern audiences, but the cruelty, capriciousness and compassion that always make the gods on Olympus understandable from a human point of view, has been kept and is still an important part of this tale.

 I’m giving CLASH OF THE TITANS a 6/10